International Film Festival and Forum on Human Rights: 2021

 Grand Prize of Geneva went to Shadow Game by Eefje Blankevoort, Els Van Driel (Netherlands), Gilda Vieira de Mello Prize was given to Downstream to Kinshasa by Dieudo Hamadi (Democratic Republic of the Congo/France/Belgium), Special Mention — Once Upon A Time In Venezuela by Anabel Rodríguez Ríos (Venezuela/UK/Brazil/Austria), Youth Jury Prize — Shadow Game by Eefje Blankevoort, Els Van Driel.

 In Fiction Competition the Grand Prize Fiction and Human Rights went to Veins of the World by Byambasuren Davaa (Germany/Mongolia), Special Mention — Should the Wind Drop by Nora Martirosyan (France/Armenia/Belgium), Youth Jury Prize — Veins of the World by Byambasuren Davaa.

 In Grand Reportage Competition the Prize of OMCT was given to Coded Bias by Shalini Kantayya (USA/UK/China), Public Award — Dear Future Children by Franz Böhm (Germany/UK), HUG Artopie Jury Prize — Little Girl by Sébastien Lifshitz (France/Denmark).

 2018

 The OMCT prize went to Cécile Allegra's Anatomy of a crime, a documentary on tortures and sexual abuse in Libya.

 2017

 The anniversary 15th edition took place on 10–19 March.
 It featured more than 134 events in 45 locations.
 Deeyah Khan and Mounir Fatmi chaired the jury for the documentary and fiction sections.
 The edition, dedicated to Keywan Karimi, also presented his new film Drum in the main competition.
 Rithy Panh was selected the artist of honour.
 The panel discussions were dedicated to such subjects as the abuses of the regime of Bashar al-Assad, women's rights and equality.
-That year, the OMCT prize went to Silent War by Manon Loizeau, a cronicle of human rights abuse in the Syria of Bashar al-Assad.
+That year, the OMCT prize went to Silent War by Manon Loizeau, a chronicle of human rights abuse in the Syria of Bashar al-Assad.